USF-IMARS/usf-imars.github.io/README.md

 # USF IMaRS Website Redesign

-I am toying with the idea of porting our website out of drupal and into jekyll.
+I am porting the IMaRS website out of drupal and into jekyll.
-Though I have tried porting over with automated tools with no luck, I think that the Wall-E theme is a good starting point that might allow me to port things over with less effort than it will take to maintain an aging, undocumented drupal site.
+Though I have tried porting over with automated tools with no luck, starting from the jekyll Wall-E theme will allow me to port things over with less effort than it will take to maintain an aging, undocumented drupal site.

 --------------------------------------------------------------------

+To get started working with this website, I suggest you create your user page using the guide in [/documentation/your_first_edit.md](https://github.com/USF-IMARS/usf-imars.github.io/blob/master/documentation/your_first_edit.md).
+For more info, check out the other files in the [/documentation/](https://github.com/USF-IMARS/usf-imars.github.io/blob/master/documentation/) folder.

-## Editing Workflow
+## Editing Workflow Quickstart
+Too busy to read through `/documntation/`?
 This is a quick rundown of how to modify a page.
 1. navigate to the page on github.
 For example: https://github.com/USF-IMARS/usf-imars.github.io/blob/master/coastal-cities-summit.md
 2. click the pencil icon to edit the page
 3. modify the markdown (or html)